 It is recommended that supporting facilities are provided at land uses where long stay cyclists require them, (i.e. places of employment).
 Supporting facilities include secure lockers, showers and changing/drying rooms.

-Where it is not possible to provide adequate cycle parking within residential dwellings, the City Council will engage with developers to propose innovative alternatives that meet the objectives of these standards.
+Where it is not possible to provide adequate cycle parking within residential dwellings, including Purpose Built Student Accommodation, the City Council will engage with developers to propose innovative alternatives that meet the objectives of these standards.
 This may include options such as providing the required spaces in secure, conveniently located, on-street parking such as cycle hangars.
 Where there is a lack of space within the curtilage of the proposed development developers will be expected to contribute to the cost of providing cycle parking on the highway.

 Where cyclists share surfaces with pedestrians, the safety and accessibility of the environment for disabled and older people must be assured.